-In 2021, the total amount of pre-retirement benefits was PLN 878.3 million.
-They are financed by the Labour Fund.
-They are granted to people who have the status of an unemployed person and meet the conditions concerning, inter alia, the mode of employment relationship termination, age and insurance period.
+In 2022, the total amount of pre-retirement benefits was PLN 766.5 million.
+They are financed from the Labour Fund and granted to people who have the status of an unemployed person and meet the conditions concerning, inter alia, the mode of employment relationship termination, age and insurance period.